island-is/island.is/infra/src/dsl/README.md

   ServiceDefinitionForEnv-->Localrun-->LocalhostOutput
 ```

-After processing each service, a combined output is generated for the deployment configuration.
+After processing, a combined output for deployment is generated.